 Fabio Gamba is appointed Chief Executive Officer of EBAA, taking over from Brian Humphries who remained in the role of EBAA President.

 40 years of EBAA

 EBAA celebrates 40 years of operations with 685 members, representing a fleet of over 1000 aircraft!
-Jürgen Wiese is the new Chairman.
-Brandon Mitchener is appointed Chief Executive Officer, and Robert Baltus, with nearly 20 years of experience in aviation, joins as Chief Operations Officer.
-Brian Humphries retires and becomes an Honorary Member, along with François Chavatte.
+In the same year, Brian Humphries retires from the role of EBAA President and becomes an Honorary Member, along with François Chavatte.